googleanalytics/autotrack/docs/plugins/event-tracker.md

 ### Tracking non-event hit types

-By default the `hitType` for all hits sent by the `eventTracker` plugin are event hits, but this can be customized either with the [`fieldsObj`](/docs/common-options.md#fieldsobj) or [`hitFilter`](/docs/common-options.md#hitfilter) options, or setting the `ga-hit-type` attribute on the element itself (assuming the default `ga-` attribute prefix).
+The default the `hitType` for all hits sent by the `eventTracker` plugin is `'event'`, but this can be customized either with the [`fieldsObj`](/docs/common-options.md#fieldsobj) or [`hitFilter`](/docs/common-options.md#hitfilter) options, or setting the `ga-hit-type` attribute on the element itself (assuming the default `ga-` attribute prefix).

-For example, to send a [social interaction hit](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/social-interactions) instead of an event, you could use the following HTML:
+For example, to send a [social interaction hit](https://developers.google.com/analytics/devguides/collection/analyticsjs/social-interactions) instead of an event, you could use the following HTML:

 ```html
 <button